ashishBrawat/mlusecase/machine_learning/resources/README.md

 Alternatively, you can use the other approaches described in the [databricks CLI](https://learn.microsoft.com/azure/databricks/dev-tools/cli/databricks-cli) documentation to set up authentication.
 For example, using your Databricks username/password, or seting up a local profile.

 ### Validate and provision ML resource configurations
-1. After installing the databricks CLI and creating the `DATABRICKS_TOKEN` env variable, change to the `machine_learning` directory.
+1. After installing the databricks CLI and creating the `DATABRICKS_TOKEN` env variable, change to the `ml_usecase` directory.
 2. Run `databricks bundle validate` to validate the Databricks resource configurations.
 3. Run `databricks bundle deploy` to provision the Databricks resource configurations to the dev workspace.
 The resource configurations and your ML code will be copied together to the dev workspace.
-The defined resources such as Databricks Workflows, MLflow Model and MLflow Experiment will be provisioned according to the config files under `machine_learning/resources`.
+The defined resources such as Databricks Workflows, MLflow Model and MLflow Experiment will be provisioned according to the config files under `ml_usecase/resources`.
 4. Go to the Databricks dev workspace, check the defined model, experiment and workflows status, and interact with the created workflows.

 ### Destroy ML resource configurations